On quiver representations over $\mathbb{F}_1$: Representations of -Loop Quivers over

 \begin{myeg} We illustrate the construction of Theorem \ref{theorem: upper bound} with an example.
-Let $Q$ be the Kronecker $2$-quiver: it has vertex set $\{1,2\}$ and two arrows $1\xrightarrow[]{\alpha} 2$ and $1\xrightarrow[]{\beta} 2$.
-Let $M$ be the indecomposable representation with colored quiver
+Let $Q$ be the Kronecker quiver, with vertex set $\{1,2\}$ and two arrows $1\xrightarrow[]{\alpha} 2$ and $1\xrightarrow[]{\beta} 2$.
+Let $M$ be the indecomposable representation with coefficient quiver